niklasmellgren/xgboost-risk-classifier/README.md

 ## Project Overview

 The colony Prosperity-3 has been experiencing mysterious disappearances.
-This project develops a predictive model to identify colonists at risk of disappearing, using various clues provided by the Senior Data Scientist including ID detector visits, shift patterns, and demographic information.
+This project develops a predictive XGBoost model to identify colonists at risk of disappearing, using various clues provided by the Senior Data Scientist including ID detector visits, shift patterns, and demographic information.

 ## Problem Statement